 Yes.
 The Jones Act covers any person who is a seaman on a vessel in navigation.
 It allows a person who has a substantial connection to a vessel and contributes to its mission or function to seek recovery for injuries suffered due to a lack of reasonable care by their employer.

-A barge, regardless of whether self-propelled or not, is likely to be considered a vessel if it is used in the transportation of goods or services and commerce.
 Depending on the circumstances of their employment, divers operating off of a barge or other vessels may be classified as seamen under the Jones Act.

 Back to top